Bivariate Distribution Regression with Application to Insurance Data: Real Data Analysis

 \subsubsection{In-Sample and Out-of-Sample Performance}

 We first look at the claim frequency $Z$.
 Table \ref{tab:Goodness-of-fit-test} reports the observed frequency and the fitted frequency using the estimated models and the chi-square statistics.
-The fitted frequency is calculated based on the estimated probabilities $n_1^{-1}\sum _{i=1}^{n_1}\widehat{F}_{Z|X=x_i}$.
+The fitted frequency is calculated as $n_1\widehat{P}(Z=z)$, where the estimated probabilities $\widehat{P}(Z=z)$ can be obtained from the $\widehat{F}_{Z|X=x_i}$ as follows,

 The much smaller test statistic of the proposed method suggests a better performance than the global assumption of the Poisson distribution.
-More importantly, unlike the parametric approach here, the DR approach can capture the upper tail of the distribution that helps insurers oversee and manage their claim handling expenses.
+More importantly, unlike the parametric approach here, the DR approach can capture the upper tail of the distribution that helps insurers oversee and manage their claim-handling expenses.

 Note here $Y$ has a mixed distribution.
-For the average severity $Y$, we set it at zero where the policyholder did not make a claim.
-We present the empirical distribution of positive $Y$ and the estimated distributions, $n_1^{-1}\sum_{i=1}^{n_1}\widehat{F}_{Y|X=x_i,Z>0}$, where
+For the average severity $Y$, we set it at zero where the policyholder did not make a claim, that is, $P(Y=0|X)\equiv P(Z=0|X)$.
+Thus, for all estimation models, we directly model the univariate conditional distributions of $Z$ and $Y|Y>0$ so as to characterize the conditional joint distribution of $(Y,Z)$.
+We look at the empirical distribution of positive $Y$ and the estimated distributions, $n_1^{-1}\sum_{i=1}^{n_1}\widehat{F}_{Y|X=x_i,Z>0}$, where

-by the DR, the copula and the hierarchical models in Figure \ref{fig:Histograms-for-Y}.
-In particular, we truncate the distribution up to 15,000 to reduce the visual distraction from the tail.
-It turns out that the DR method fits the true distribution much better, while the hierarchical and copula models completely fail to capture the distribution mode.
+by the DR, the copula, and the hierarchical models.
+In Figure \ref{fig:Histograms-for-Y}, we plot the histograms created based on samples generated according to the estimated distributions.
+All of the distributions are extremely long-tailed, with the maximal sample values of the true data, by the DR, hierarchical, and copula models are 210,837, 222,466, 142,466, and 762,466, respectively.
+So, we truncate the distribution up to 15,000 in all histograms to reduce the visual distraction from the tail.
+The results show that the DR method fits the true distribution much better, while the hierarchical and copula models completely fail to capture the distribution mode.

 In addition, we shall investigate the in-sample and out-of-sample performance on estimating the distribution of the aggregative claim amount $S=Z\cdot Y$, which is a quantity of great interest for any insurer.
 The conditional distribution of $S$ is provided in the Example above and its unconditional distribution is obtained by averaging over the covariate.
 To demonstrate the efficiency of our estimated distribution, we shall present the estimated out-of-sample CDF via 300 bootstrap samples, randomly selected through permutations with replacements.